GreenKGC: A Lightweight Knowledge Graph Completion Method: Experiments

-\textbf{Results in low dimensions.} In Table \ref{tab:low}, we compare GreenKGC with KGE, classification-based, and low-dimensional KGE methods in low dimensions.
-KGE methods cannot achieve good performance due to over-simplified score functions.
-Classification-based methods achieve performance better than KGE methods as they adopt DNNs as complex decoders.
+\textbf{Results in low dimensions.} In Table \ref{tab:low}, we compare GreenKGC with KGE, classification-based, and low-dimensional KGE methods in low dimensions, i.e. $d$ = 32.
+Results for other methods in Table \ref{tab:low} are either directly taken from \citep{chami2020low, zhu2022dualde} or, if not presented, trained by ourselves using publicly available implementations with hyperparameters suggested by the original papers.
+KGE methods cannot achieve good performance in low dimensions due to over-simplified scoring functions.
+Classification-based methods achieve performance better than KGE methods as they adopt NNs as complex decoders.
 Low-dimensional KGE methods provide state-of-the-art KGC solutions in low dimensions.
-Yet, GreenKGC outperforms them in FB15k-237 and YAGO3-10 in all metrics.
-For WN18RR, the baseline KGE methods perform poorly.
-Since GreenKGC relies on KGE as its input, this affects the performance of GreenKGC.
-However, GreenKGC still outperforms all KGE and classification-based methods in WN18RR.
+Yet, GreenKGC outperforms them in FB15k-237 and YAGO3-10 in all metrics. { For WN18RR, the baseline KGE methods perform poorly in low dimensions.
+GreenKGC is built upon KGEs, so this affects the performance of GreenKGC in WN18RR.
+Thus, GreenKGC is more suitable for instance-based KGs, such as Freebase and YAGO, while hyperbolic KGEs, such as MuRP and AttH model the concept-based KGs, such as WordNet, well. }

 We show the performance curves of various methods as a function of embedding dimensions in Fig. \ref{fig:dim_curve}.
-We see that the performance of KGE methods (i.e. TransE and RotatE) drop significantly as the embedding dimension is lower.
-Although classification-based methods (i.e., ConvE and ConvKB) are less influenced by lower dimensions, their performance still degrades as the dimension is lower than 64-D. GreenKGC and AttH are the two methods that can offer reasonable performance as the dimension goes to as low as 8-D.
+We see that the performance of KGE methods (i.e. TransE and RotatE) drops significantly as the embedding dimension is lower.
+For ConvKB, although its performance is less influenced by dimensions due to a complex decoder, it performs poorly compared to other methods in general.
+For ConvE, although it claims it's more efficient in parameter scaling \citep{dettmers2018convolutional}, its performance actually degrades significantly in dimensions lower than 64.
+In addition, it also doesn't perform well when the dimension is larger.
+Thus, the performance of ConvE is sensitive to the embedding dimension.
+MuRP, AttH, and GreenKGC are the only methods that can offer reasonable performance as the dimension goes to as low as 8 dimensions.